16th Cinema Eye Honors

 The 16th Cinema Eye Honors recognized outstanding artistry and craft in nonfiction filmmaking of 2022 and took place at the Museum of the Moving Image in Astoria, New York on January 12, 2023.

-The broadcasts category nominees as well as the recipient for the Legacy Award, given to the 1995 film Crumb, were announced on October 20, 2022.
+The broadcast category nominees as well as the recipient of the Legacy Award, given to the 1995 film Crumb, were announced on October 20, 2022.
 The Unforgettables and the Audience Choice Prize longlist were presented on October 25, 2022, while the nominations for the feature film categories were announced on November 10, 2022.

 National Geographic films Fire of Love and The Territory led the nominations with seven each, becoming the films with the most nominations in a year in the history of the awards.
-In the broadcast nominations, HBO film Four Hours at the Capitol led with three.
+In the broadcast nominations, the HBO film Four Hours at the Capitol led with three.

 All That Breathes received the Outstanding Non-Fiction Feature while Fire of Love received the most awards with four wins, including three competitive awards plus The Unforgettables Award.